Reading Artillerists: Mexican–American War

-An additional thirty-nine casualties were incurred by the Reading Artillerists in Mexico.
-Among the twenty-six fatalities was First Lieutenant William Wunder, who "died from disease contracted in the Service," according to the inscription on his gravestone at Charles Evans Cemetery in Reading.
-Wunder's "remains were sent home and buried from the Court House with great civic and military display," according to Montgomery.

 Their tour of duty ended, the Reading Artillerists mustered out from the 2nd Pennsylvania on July 28, 1848, and returned home to their families.
 The next day, "they were given a brilliant reception by a military parade of eight hundred men, consisting of two companies of cavalry and eight companies of infantry," according to Montgomery.

 1850s

 As with prior peace-time periods, the Reading Artillerists' membership continued to fluctuate over the next several years.
 By 1855, the entire slate of officers had been replaced.
 Commanding the unit moving forward were Captain W. I. Clous, First Lieutenant W. W. Diehl, Second Lieutenants S. T. Ketterer and J. D. Hain.
 Their places were then filled on the November 2, 1857 by Captain George Warren Alexander, First Lieutenant W. H. Andrews, and Second Lieutenant H. R. Myers.
 Alexander would continue to lead the Reading Artillerists through the earliest days of America's Civil War.